List of It's Always Sunny in Philadelphia characters: Ernie

 Ernie (David Zdunich) is the "Barfly" who is commonly seen in the background in the bar.
 He is in every single episode that is shot in the bar, but he is noticed in the episode "Paddy's Pub: The Worst Bar in Philadelphia" handing over the paper to the "gang" for them to see the journalist's article.
 Also, in "Sweet Dee is Dating a Retarded Person" in which he sets up Mac, Frank and Charlie's band equipment.
 David Zdunich died in 2009.
-A portrait of Ernie (David) is hung behind the bar in memoriam.
+A portrait of Ernie (Zdunich) is hung behind the bar in memoriam.

 Gladys

 Gladys (Mae Laborde) is a senior citizen the gang calls upon who has a penchant for long rambling stories.
 She played the piano during Charlie's play in the season 4 finale "The Nightman Cometh".
 Dennis pretends she is his grandmother to win back a former girlfriend in "The D.E.N.N.I.S.
 System".
 She claims she was friends with Calvin Coolidge and that her grandmother was the lesbian lover of Susan B. Anthony.
 Laborde died in 2012.